senpai-so/bedrock/README.md

 To execute locally>

 Check your .env is populated correctly.
-Then run
+Then run (no .ts extension at the end)

 ```
-yarn run:<scriptName>.ts
+yarn run:<scriptName>
 ```

 ## Learn More